Animal Crossing Bunny Guide 7

 Earth Egg

-In day to day island life cracks in the ground mean fossils hidden under the earth just waiting to be assessed and donated to the museum.
-From April 1st to April 12th the number of cracks in the ground increases, and that’s because a number of these ‘fossils’ are now Earth Eggs.
+In day-to-day island life, cracks in the ground mean fossils hidden under the earth just waiting to be assessed and donated to the museum.
+As the event goes on, the number of cracks in the ground increases, and that’s because a number of these ‘fossils’ are now Earth Eggs.
 Dig them up with your shovel to collect them.

 Animal Crossing Bunny Guide 2